elasticrash/tougo/README.md

 additionally
 =====
-drawing.js has basic html5 canvas drawing functions in case you dont want to implement yours jquery.tougo is a semi-failed attempt for a standard interface not at all necessary but I might work on it some time in the future.
+drawing.js has basic html5 canvas drawing functions in case you dont want to implement yours

 usage example (display polygons) --updated 6/4/2016